ChrisRackauckas/ASKEM_Evaluation_Staging/docs/src/Scenario3/Evaluation_Scenario_3.md

 plot(sol)
 ```

+The inverse problem solving is done via the same functionality as before.

 ```@example evalscenario3
 fitparams2 = global_datafit(prob2, [β => [0.03, 0.15], c => [9.0, 13.0], γ => [0.05, 0.5]],
                             t_train, data_train)
 ```

+Notice that this fit is not as good.
+That is to be expected because it's fitting the SIRHD model on the
+SIR model's output data.
+Thus we should expect that it also does not forecast entirely correctly.

 ```@example evalscenario3
 _prob2 = remake(prob2, p = fitparams2)